walterxie/BioSci700/index.md

 ## Assignment 4

 Read **Chapter 8 — Traits and Comparative Methods** of the course textbook [Decoding Genomes](https://decodinggenomes.org) where PDF is available.

-Understand the following concepts:
+Understand the following concepts before the lab:

 - null hypothesis H₀
 - contingency table